 Q: Do you offer tints, UV protection or scratch resistance?

 Yes, for coatings you need to select an appropriate package.
 The SILVER package and above will give you the anti reflection coatings and the clear UV protection coatings as well as a hard coat.
 You can then move on to select any sunglass options such as various tints, photochromic lenses or polarized lenses.

 Q: Do you offer bifocals and varifocals?

 Yes, we do.
 We have always offered bifocals and we use a D28 segment which starts 3mm below the centre line of the lens.
-We have now developed a very accurate system for supplying customers with varifocal glasses from a staggeringly low price, including a top of the range Freeform Varifocal Lenses.
+We have now developed a very accurate system for supplying customers with varifocal glasses at a staggeringly low price, including a top of the range Freeform Varifocal Lenses.

 Q: Can you explain some of the measurements?